 So, You Want to Hire Your First Sales Rep?
-Read This First.
+Read This First To Avoid This Common Trap.

-There is a recurring encounter I have with small business owners and start up founders.
+There is a recurring discussion I have with small business owners and start up founders.

 The conversation is always the same. and it concerns me so much that I decided to put my thoughts down for you here.

-She came to me to ask my advice, as she was considering “Hiring a sales rep or BDM”.
+She came to me to ask my advice, as she was considering “Hiring a sales rep”.

-I asked her whether she has in place:
+I asked her whether she has in place any of the following:

-1. A defined target market (industry sector, geography, business size, buyer personas, etc.)
+A clearly defined target market (by industry sector, geography, business size, buyer personas, etc.)

-4. A proven and scalable lead generation program (to fill the funnel)
+A proven and scalable lead generation program (to fill the sales funnel)

-5. A high-quality sales pipeline (showing upcoming revenue flow)
+A high-quality sales pipeline (showing upcoming revenue flows)

 In each case the answer was "No".